 - regular updates to the Agent on these matters and has sought input from the Agent when appropriate. - 5.
-Since the beginning of these CCAA Proceedings, and as set out further in April Lawson Affidavit, the fur market has been affected by a number of factors, including the coronavirus pandemic (the "Covid-19 pandemic") that began to have significant effects in early 2020.
-As a result, the entire premise of the Applicants' restructuring and monetization efforts were affected and NAFA has been required to alter its approach accordingly (i.e. primarily waiting for auctions to resume online or in person so that pelts delivered to auction houses can be monetized). - 6.
-Given the Covid-19 pandemic, NAFA's primary cash inflows, which are based on auction proceeds on mink that it financed during 2019, were significantly depressed in 2020, both as a result of the volume of pelts sold (when compared to historic volumes) and the prices achieved during that year.
+Since the beginning of these CCAA Proceedings, and as set out further in April Lawson Affidavit (which was sworn in April 2021), the fur market has been affected by a number of factors, including the coronavirus pandemic (the "Covid-19 pandemic") that began to have significant effects in early 2020.
+As a result, the entire premise of the Applicants' restructuring and monetization efforts were affected and NAFA was required to alter its approach accordingly (i.e., primarily waiting for auctions to resume online or in person so that pelts delivered to auction houses could be monetized). - 6.
+Given the Covid-19 pandemic, NAFA's primary cash inflows, which are based on auction proceeds on mink that it financed during 2019, were significantly depressed in 2020 and again in 2021, both as a result of the volume of pelts sold (when compared to historic volumes) and the prices achieved during 2020.
 This resulted in the Applicants paying down less Syndicate Debt than contemplated at the beginning of these CCAA Proceedings.
-Due to pricing and other mink industry dynamics, including depressed auction activity due in part to travel restrictions imposed by various foreign governments, a significant portion of skins were held over to be auctioned in 2021. - 7.
-Notwithstanding the challenges faced by the mink industry in 2020, the year 2021 saw a significant rebound in selling prices for mink pelts from the previous year. - 8.
-Mink fur sales volumes and pricing rebounded overall in 2021 as demand for fur products rebounded, supply of mink significantly decreased as a result of certain foreign governments ordering the culling of millions of mink in Europe due to high Covid-19 transmissibility in mink and Covid-19 related travel restrictions eased.
-For example,

-Denmark, which in recent years has been one of the largest producers of mink globally, ordered the destruction of the entire mink crop in 2020 such that approximately 4 million mink pelts were destroyed and not supplied to the market.
+Due to pricing and other mink industry dynamics experienced in 2021, including depressed auction activity due in part to travel restrictions imposed by various foreign governments, a significant portion of skins anticipated to be auctioned in 2021 have been held over for auction in 2022. - 7.
+Notwithstanding the challenges faced by the mink industry in 2020, the year 2021, at times, demonstrated a significant rebound in selling prices for mink pelts from the previous year. - 8.
+Mink fur sales volumes and pricing rebounded overall in 2021 as demand for fur products increased, supply of mink significantly decreased as a result of certain foreign governments ordering the culling of millions of mink in Europe due to high Covid-19 transmissibility in mink and Covid-19 related travel restrictions eased.
+For example, Denmark, which in recent years has been one of the largest producers of mink globally, ordered the destruction of the entire mink crop in 2020 such that approximately 4 million mink pelts were destroyed and not supplied to the market.